AnnaliisaS/developer-profile-generator/README.md

 # developer-profile-generator
-A command-line application that dynamically generates a PDF profile from a GitHub username.
+A command-line application that dynamically generates a PDF resume from a GitHub username.